-1 Device Description - TPS65084x
+1 Device Description - TPS65086x

-The TPS65084x is a single-chip solution power-management IC designed specifically for the Intel Braswell SoC targeted for tablets, ultrabooks, and notebooks with NVDC or non-NVDC power architectures, using 2S, 3S, or 4S Li-lon battery packs.
+The TPS65086x is a single-chip solution power-management IC designed to support a variety of FPGAs and SOCs.
 The device features 3 controllers and 3 converters for high power, high efficiency rails.
 A sink/source LDO (VTT), 3 LDO's and 3 load switches are controlled by power-up sequence logic to provide the proper power rails, sequencing, and protection.
-An IC interface allows simple control either by an embedded controller (EC) or by a SoC.
-The PMIC comes in an 8 x 8 single-row QFN package with thermal pad for good thermal dissipation and ease-of-board routing.
+An I2C interface allows simple control either by an embedded controller (EC) or by a SoC.
+The PMIC comes in an 8 × 8 single-row QFN package with thermal pad for good thermal dissipation and ease-of-board routing.